Susanne Cramer: Biography

+Her sole appearance in a US film (barring an uncredited bit part in Dear Brigitte) was a small role in Bedtime Story, which starred Marlon Brando and David Niven.

-Susanne Cramer fell ill a good two years later with Hong Kong flu, which was rampant in the U.S., and died at the age of just 32 in a private clinic — officially due to pneumonia.
+Susanne Cramer fell ill two years later with Hong Kong flu, which was rampant in the U.S., and died at the age of just 32 in a private clinic — officially due to pneumonia.
 However, there are numerous rumors about her death, ranging from suicide to a medical malpractice.
 Her grave is located at Forest Lawn Memorial Park (Hollywood Hills).